Jashepp/customElements-mixinPropertiesAttributes/README.md

 If the both the `readOnly` and `reflectToAttribute` options are `true`, the attribute will be set upon construction via `''+value`.
 The attribute may be changed, but the property will remain unchanged.

-For the `observer` option, the _Property Change Details Object_ will be the first argument.
+For the `observer` option, the [Property Change Details Object](#property-change-details-object) will be the first argument.

-All events fired when the `notify` option is specified, will have `event.detail` set to the _Property Change Details Object_.
+All events fired when the `notify` option is specified, will have `event.detail` set to the [Property Change Details Object](#property-change-details-object).

 #### Property Change Details Object